InfintyCodes/Weather-Station/README.md

 To Check The device code click on this link: https://github.com/InfintyCodes/ESP8266Device

-Here is a build from YR.no
+Here is a picture from YR.no

 ![image](https://user-images.githubusercontent.com/70653989/146546274-5bb72a5d-c37c-4ff7-affd-e0eb86a03e01.png)

 To Check The device code click on this link: